 Cancer Care in Sweetwater County

 This year has been exciting as it's the first time Oncology (Cancer) care has been offered right here in Sweetwater County.
-Led by Dr. Jad Joseph Wakim, board-certified hematologist oncologist, our Hematology Oncology (Cancer & Blood Disorders) Clinic has opened up and is located at (blank) Foothill Drive.
-See our Hematology-Oncology page for more information.
+Led by Dr. Jad Joseph Wakim, board-certified hematologist oncologist, and Dr. Jay Douglas, board-certified Radiation Oncologist.

 Looking to the Future

 Construction is in full-swing at Memorial Hospital of Sweetwater County.
-Even throughout the winter, concrete has been laid and steel is going up on what will be an 80,000 sq. foot /$16.1 million addition to our facility.
+We have moved into the first and second floors in early February and we will move into the other two floors in the Spring in what is an 80,000 sq. foot /$16.1 million addition to our facility, the Medical Office Building/Cancer Treatment Center.
 The cornerstone of this project will feature a full-service cancer treatment center; the first of it’s kind in the region.
 The cancer treatment center will offer an infusion center for chemotherapy treatment and also state-of-the art equipment for radiation therapy.
 The Huntsman Cancer Institute – University of Utah Healthcare has been instrumental in the design of the center, in the equitable acquisition of related medical equipment, and also in the selection process of the center’s staff and physicians.